Nov 26, 2019 By Team YoungWonks *

 While the above resources have been quite helpful to several people, they haven’t necessarily worked for everyone wanting to learn coding.
 Most of the above resources need students to adopt a fiercely self-starter approach and rigorous self-discipline as the onus to watch the videos and complete the online assignments often rests with the student alone.
 The fact of the matter is that due to budget reasons, these free / cost effective courses often have fewer resources at their disposal.
 What is often needed in such a scenario is a fruitful mentor-student program, one that offers the latter a combination of online learning with a human touch.

-At the after school coding program YoungWonks (www.youngwonks.com), this one-on-one interaction between student and instructor takes precedence over everything else.
+At the YoungWonks Coding Classes for Kids after school coding program https://www.youngwonks.com/, this one-on-one interaction between student and instructor takes precedence over everything else.
 Moreover, students get to learn cutting edge computer science concepts in a self-paced learning environment.
 Additionally, instructors here employ methodologies such as flipped classroom and project-based learning, which have been proven to be highly productive.
 There is definitely greater accountability on the part of the teacher/ instructor, who is sure to keep track of the student’s progress.
 This has been said to be very useful, particularly in the case of coding projects where even the slightest of errors can cause the project to malfunction.

 *Contributors: Written by Vidya Prabhu; Lead image by: Leonel Cruz